-If your customer arranges to collect the goods from you, you’ll need to be sure how and when the items are leaving the UK, and what evidence of removal they will give you, before you agree not to charge VAT.
-If you have any doubts, it’s advisable to take a deposit that’s the same as the VAT that would be charged.
-If they give you the evidence that the goods have left the country within the time limit, you can refund the deposit.
+If your customer arranges to collect the goods from you, you’ll need to be sure how and when the items are leaving the UK, and what evidence of removal they’ll give you, before you agree not to charge VAT.
+If you have any doubts, you should take a deposit that’s the same as the VAT that would be charged.
+You can refund the deposit if they give you the evidence that the goods have left the country within the time limit.

 Call-off stocks are goods that you dispatch from the UK to another EU country, and keep in storage ready for a particular customer in that country.
-The customer only calls for them (‘call-off’) when the goods are needed, and until this happens, you are still considered the owner of the goods.
-However, as long as the customer either operates the storage facility where the goods are held, or is at least aware that the goods have been delivered into storage for them, you can treat the goods in the normal way and, assuming that all the usual conditions have been met, zero-rate the supply.
+The customer only calls for them (‘call-off’) when the goods are needed, and until this happens, you’re still considered the owner of the goods.
+But as long as the customer either operates the storage facility where the goods are held, or is at least aware that the goods have been delivered into storage for them, you can treat the goods in the normal way and, if all the usual conditions have been met, zero rate the supply.

-If you are holding call-off stocks for a customer but can’t meet these conditions, you have to treat them as consignment stocks.
+If you’re holding call-off stocks for a customer but cannot meet these conditions, you must treat them as consignment stocks.

 Consignment stocks are goods you dispatch to another EU country where they’re held somewhere before you finally supply them to a customer in that country.

-That means that they are treated as supplied in the UK and liable to UK VAT unless you are also registered for VAT in the EU country to which they are sent, in which case they can be zero-rated assuming all the usual conditions are met.
-You may also have to account for VAT in that country, and so have to be registered there.
-Contact the tax authority in that country for advice.
+Consignment stocks are treated as supplied in the UK and liable to UK VAT unless you’re also registered for VAT in the EU country that they’re sent to, in which case they can be zero-rated (as long as you meet all the usual conditions).
+You may also have to account for VAT in that country, and so must register there.
+Contact the tax authority in that country to check.

 All UK registered traders have to send lists of their EU sales to HMRC.

-You have to tell HMRC about zero-rated EU sales on 3 different forms:
+You have to tell us about zero-rated EU sales on 3 different forms: